dotnize/chessu/README.md

 ### Getting started

-1. Install the necessary dependencies by running `npm install` in the root directory of the project.
+1. Install the necessary dependencies by running `pnpm install` in the root directory of the project.
 2. In the `server` directory, create a `.env` file for your PostgreSQL database.
 You can try [ElephantSQL](https://www.elephantsql.com/) or [Aiven](https://aiven.io/postgresql) for a free hosted database.
    ```env
    PGHOST=db.example.com